LAG1819/label-classification-repo/README.md

 ***
 #### Classification model (BERT-based)
+   A classification model based on BERT is trained.
+If english is the selected language a pretrained model from tensorflow is choosen.
+If german is the selected language a pretrained model from hugging face is choosen and modified as classfier in pytorch.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/4.0/legalcode) and of the